“No amount of self-improvement can ever make up for a lack of self-acceptance.” — Robert Holden

 Understand that when your inadequacies surface—when you screw up or make a mess of something— that there’s nothing wrong with YOU.
 You’re just being human.
 Be kind to yourself.

 Your worth is not based on temporary feelings or actions.

 Learn to step back and watch your thoughts, feelings, emotions, self-judgement and pain objectively—as if you were a curious and compassionate observer.

 There’s a great mindfulness practice called the Rain Practice you might find helpful.

-As you bring more attention to the steady flow of thoughts, feelings and emotions that pass through your awareness, let everything be just as it is.
+As you bring more awareness to the steady flow of thoughts, feelings and emotions that pass through your awareness, let everything be just as it is.

-Sit on the riverbank, dispassionately watching the stream flow by.
+Sit on the riverbank, dispassionately watching the river flow by.

 When negative thoughts or feelings come along (as they will), know that it’s OK.
 It’s just part of what every human experiences.